akashsr04/Rock-Paper-Scissors/README.md

 ## - Change data.yaml file's train val and test fields to the train/images, valid/images and test\images locations (as their absolute path).
    - Train your own model :  yolo detect train data=path-to-your-data.yaml-file model=model-of-your-choice epochs=your-choice imgsz=preferably-640
+   - If you are training the model explicitly be sure to change the model path in Detector.py script
    - Run Detector.py